 General.
-Belo has requested a private letter ruling from the IRS to the effect that the distribution of A. H. Belo common stock in the distribution will qualify as a tax-free transaction under section 355 of the Code.
-The ruling is expected to provide that, for United States federal income tax purposes:
+Belo has received a private letter ruling from the IRS to the effect that the distribution of A. H. Belo common stock in the distribution will qualify as a tax-free transaction under section 355 of the Code.
+The ruling provides that, for United States federal income tax purposes: